vega/altair/doc/user_guide/encodings/index.rst

        shape='Origin'
    )

-Each encoding channel accepts a number of **channel options** which can be used to further configure the chart.
+Each encoding channel accepts a number of **channel options** (see :ref:`user-guide-encoding-channel-options` for details) which can be used to further configure the chart.
 For example, below we adjust the y-axis title and increase the step between the x-axis ticks:

 .. altair-plot::